wp-plugins/custom-user-profile-photo/readme.txt

 5. An example of getting this new image to display on the front-end.

 == Changelog ==

+= 0.2.4 =
+* Tested with WordPress v3.8
+* Updated description text.
+Better explanation of how to quickly use this plugin.

 = 0.2.3 =
 * Beta version release.